Call for Papers

-The Sustainable and Green Finance Institute (SGFIN) is a new research institute at the National University of Singapore (NUS) established in November 2021.
+The Sustainable and Green Finance Institute (SGFIN) is a research institute at the National University of Singapore (NUS).
 With the support of the Monetary Authority of Singapore (MAS), SGFIN aims to develop deep research capabilities in sustainable and green finance with the focal point on Asia.
-In conjunction with its grand opening, SGFIN is organizing its inaugural annual research conference on sustainability on 20-21 April 2023.

 CONFERENCE THEMES: